“You alone are enough. You have nothing to prove to anybody.” ~ Maya Angelou

 Resolutions can actually hold us back.
 We seal them in our heads as static markers for an entire year.
 We hold tight to them.
 We sometimes get sidetracked from what’s truly important trying desperately to stick to the very rules we make up for ourselves.

-If resolutions don’t feel right for you either, here are the reasons you’ ve been waiting for to just…let…go.
+If resolutions don’t feel right for you either, here are the reasons you’ ‘ve been waiting for to just…let…go.

 1. Every single day is a new start

-There is only one New Year, but each and every day is born with new opportunity.
+There is only one New Year, but each and every day is born with a new opportunity.
 If yesterday’s attitude didn’t work for us, we can change it today.
 If last night was the hardest night of our life, the next can hold the most beautiful moon.
 When we seal a resolution in our heads as static markers for an entire year, we give ourselves the message of “just one chance.”
 This life is full of a million and more chances.
 They are yours.
 Start over every day.
 Do the best you can.
 Start over again.

 Set your intention daily.
 Visualize what you want it to look like.
 Try to shift your perspective on things in your day that will make it better.

 24 hours at a time is an easy way to approach changes.
 Take baby steps.
-Realistically, what ever lasts a whole year anyway?
+Realistically, whatever lasts a whole year anyway?

 2. The things that improve our lives most are not things we resolve to do

-A USA Today article cited cites that the happiest people surround themselves with family and friends, don’t care about keeping up with the Joneses next door, lose themselves in daily activities and, most important, forgive easily.
+A USA Today article cited that the happiest people surround themselves with family and friends, don’t care about keeping up with the Joneses next door, lose themselves in daily activities and, most important, forgive easily.
 These are all the natural tendencies of human beings.
 We don’t need to practice, dedicate, or resolve to do them.
 We must just simply be.

 Practice presence and you will be well on your way.
-This trick will help you be instead of do.
+This trick will help you be instead of doing.
 Fill in the blank of the following sentence out loud as you perform your daily tasks: